 What Are Some Benefits of Two-Handed Strokes?

-You could crack off a shot that slides right past your opponent because you possess the ability to send it at faster speeds.
+You could smack a shot that cruises right past your opponent because you possess the ability to send it at faster speeds.